sofiane-wattiez/JDMTESTGIT/README.md

 # JDMTESTGIT
 It's blog for sharing memes création.

-I coding all in this with PHP  (POO) and MVC architechture.
+I coding this website with PHP (POO) and MVC architechture.

 If you want used this template import SQL files.